MuhammadAzizulHakim/100-days-of-code/log.md

 **Thoughts:** It's a new thing for me, very interesting to automatically sniff the cause that makes our app slow.

 **Link(s) to work:** Coming soon, on https://pythongui.org/author/hmazizul/

+## Day 8: Wednesday, April 13, 2022

+**Today's Progress:** Find a way to export the cProfile output into different formats.
+I use the basic #Scrapy script for testing.

+**Thoughts:** .dump for further processing, .txt for the sake of readability.

+**Link(s) to work:** Coming soon, on https://pythongui.org/author/hmazizul/